We are of course following events very closely with regards to the outbreak of Coronavirus (Covid-19).

 Our position and advice to clients has not changed:

-1) We are tackling 2020 bookings on a chronological basis and we are currently in touch with clients due to depart in May and the first half of June.
+1) We are tackling 2020 bookings on a chronological basis and we are currently in touch with clients due to depart in June.

-2) If you are travelling imminently then you should contact us and your insurer.
+2) If you are travelling imminently and have not heard from us then you should contact us and your insurer.

 4) Suppliers have amended their payment terms so that you do not need to pay your balance until maximum 28 days before the holiday starts.
 When your balance is due we will be in touch to advise you of your options.
 If the holiday is operating, you will need to pay your balance or lose your deposit.